-We sat down with John Terpinas, Professor Of Practice for Northeastern’s Homeland and National Security programs in the College of Professional Studies, to learn more about his work and research interests.
+We sat down with John Terpinas, professor of practice for Northeastern’s security programs in the College of Professional Studies, to learn more about his work and research interests.

 Q: What is your specialty within the security discipline, and what research are you currently focused on?

 My specialties include counterterrorism, the Foreign Intelligence Surveillance Act, national security, homeland security, and inter-agency operations.
 I am currently focusing my research on the recent uptick in the criminalization of political differences, the impairment of civil discourse, and the harms it causes.

 I always wanted to serve our country.
 My mom also worked for the U.S. Secret Service for over twenty years, which I am sure impacted me in many ways.